applescotch/applescotch.github.io/_drafts/institutional-hypocrisy.md

 ---
 layout:     post
 title:      Institutional Hypocrisy
-subtitle:   If there's one thing that's worse than lying to others, it's lying to yourself.
-And if there's one thing worse than individual hypocrisy, it's institutional hypocrisy.
+subtitle:   If there's one thing worse than lying to others, it's lying to yourself.
+And if there's one thing worse than lying on the part of an individual, it's lying on the part of an institution.
 categories: [values, philosophy, society]
 author:     Lane Rettig
 date:       2020-09-11 15:40:00 -0400
 issue_id:   51
 image:      /assets/jametlene-reskp-Q79XFGuTFfM-unsplash.jpg
 imagealt:   Pinocchio
-imagetxt:   "Do you think Pinocchio is honest with himself?
+imagetxt:   "More and more, our politicians are coming to resemble this fellow.
+If our institutions are resilient enough, we should be okay—but are they?
 (Photo by <a href='https://unsplash.com/@reskp?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText'>Jametlene Reskp</a> on Unsplash)"
 ---
 We live in a world where we are constantly lied to.
 Our leaders and our politicians lie to us (but at least we expect this).
 The companies we rely on, including our [financial institutions](/finance/cryptocurrency/sovereignty/2020/04/19/scalpels-and-sledgehammers.html), lie to us.
 Companies lie to their own employees (see recent examples from tech giants such as [Amazon](https://www.digitaltrends.com/news/amazon-covid-shakopee-minnesota-warehouse-workers-sick/), [Facebook](https://www.businessinsider.com/facebook-phone-project-secretive-comapny-lied-says-employee-book-2020-2), [Google](https://www.nytimes.com/2018/08/16/technology/google-employees-protest-search-censored-china.html), and [Uber](https://www.extremetech.com/mobile/243102-uber-fined-20-million-lying-driver-earnings-predatory-financing)).
 Even our most trusted institutions such as the universities and the medical system lie to us regularly.
 It’s no surprise that we’ve witnessed a breakdown of trust over the past few years, and it’s no surprise that “trustless” systems like Bitcoin continue to gain in popularity.[[^1]]